bluescarni/piranha/doc/sphinx/index.rst

 Piranha is written in modern C++, with emphasis on portability, correctness and performance.
-Piranha also includes a set of optional bindings for the Python programming language, called **Pyranha**, that allow to use the library in an interactive way.
+Piranha also includes a set of optional bindings for the Python programming language, called **Pyranha**, that allow to use the library in an interactive and script-oriented way.

 .. toctree::
    :maxdepth: 2